ajrobbins04/python_dataStructures/md/sets.md

 &nbsp;
 ## Characteristics
+* Elements cannot be accessed using indexes.
 * All elements must be unique.
 * Elements are not stored in any particular order.
 * Sets can be modified, but only immutable data types may be stored in a set.

-* Elements cannot be accessed using indexes.
+### Accessing Elements

 ### Unique Elements
 All elements in a set must be unique because the hash code created